mapanet/NSE/docs/04_NSE_Intersections.md

 -- Exclusions:
 -- ✔ AGEBs without population
--- ✔ Prevents one intersection with NSE_TOTAL = 0 from breaking the whole neighborhood
+-- ✔ Prevents one intersection with DWELLINGS_TOTAL = 0 from breaking the whole neighborhood
 -- ✔ AMAI-compatible
 -- ✔ 100% robust